^

 , medical expert

-Cystic fibrosis (cystic fibrosis) is a fairly common disease.
-Cystic fibrosis is inherited by autosomal recessive type, it is detected in 1 of 1500-2500 newborns.
-Due to early diagnosis and effective treatment, the disease is no longer considered to be inherent only in childhood and adolescence.
-With the improvement of methods of treatment and diagnosis, an increasing number of patients reach adulthood.
-Currently, 50% of patients survive to 25 years.
-The main method of early postnatal diagnosis of cystic fibrosis is the determination of the concentration of trypsin in the serum of newborns.
+Cystic fibrosis (mucoviscidosis) is a fairly common disease.
+Mucoviscidosis is inherited in an autosomal recessive manner and is found in 1 in 1,500-2,500 newborns.
+Due to early diagnosis and effective treatment, the disease is no longer considered to be limited to childhood and adolescence.
+As treatment and diagnostic methods improve, more and more patients reach adulthood.
+Currently, 50% of patients survive to age 25.
+The main method of early postnatal diagnosis of cystic fibrosis is to determine the concentration of trypsin in the blood serum of newborns.

-Reference values (norm) of concentration of immunoreactive trypsin in blood serum
+Reference values (norm) of the concentration of immunoreactive trypsin in blood serum

 Age